 11. Mahou Shoujo Madoka★Magica

-Madoka Kaname and Sayaka Miki are normal school girls with normal lives.
+Madoka Kaname and Sayaka Miki are normal school girls with ordinary lives.
 But all of that changes when they confront Kyuubey, a cat-like mystical familiar.
 Also, they meet Homura Akemi, the newly transferred student.

 Kyuubey provides them a plan; he will permit any one of their wishes.
 But in exchange, they will each become a mystical girl, obtaining enough power to accomplish their dreams.
 However, Homura Akemi, a mystical girl herself, begs them not to accept the offer, telling that everything is not what it seems.

-A story of hope, despair, and friendship, Mahou Shoujo Madoka★Magica deals with the struggles of being a mystical girl and the price one has to pay to make a dream come true.
+A story of hope, despair, and friendship, Mahou Shoujo Madoka★Magica deals with the struggles of being a mystical girl, and the price one has to pay to make a dream come true.
 Thus, it takes a seat in our best psychological anime list.

-09. Kiseijuu: Sei no Kakuritsu
+10. Kiseijuu: Sei no Kakuritsu

 Sixteen-year-old high school student Shinichi Izumi becomes a victim to one of these aliens.
 But it is not able to take over his brain, ending up in his right-hand alternatively.
-Not able to relocate, the parasite, now called Migi, has no option but to bank on Shinichi in order to stay alive.
-Therefore, the pair is forced into an anxious coexistence and must protect themselves from dangerous parasites.
+Not able to relocate, the parasite, now called Migi, has no option but to bank on Shinichi to stay alive.
+Therefore, the pair is forced into an uneasy coexistence and must protect themselves from dangerous parasites.
 These are parasites that aspire to eliminate this new threat to their kind.

 There are many things to love about this anime.
-There are many comical parts in this story even if it deals with dreadful creatures.
+There are many comical parts in this story, even if it deals with dreadful creatures.
 It easily earns a place in our best psychological anime list and is must watch.

-08. Neon Genesis Evangelion: The End of Evangelion
+09. Neon Genesis Evangelion: The End of Evangelion

 With the last Angel defeated, Nerv has one final foe left to face; the humans under Seele’s order.